 The American Society of Travel Advisors, Inc. ("ASTA") is a § 501(c)(6) not-for-profit organization whose primary purpose is to facilitate the business of selling travel through effective representation, shared knowledge and the enhancement of professionalism.
-Established in 1931, ASTA is the world's leading association of travel advisors (also referred to as travel agents), representing agencies of all sizes, from the smallest home-based independent advisors to storefront retail agencies to travel management companies to the largest household-name online travel agencies such as Expedia.
+Established in 1931, ASTA is the world's leading association of travel advisors (also referred to as travel agents), representing agencies of all sizes, from the smallest home-based independent advisors to storefront retail agencies to travel management companies such as CWT, as well as the largest household-name online travel agencies such as Expedia.